Your twins won’t always get sick at the same time, but sometimes they do.

 After your twins are old enough and start sleeping through the night, you get spoiled.
 When an interruption comes along, it will be especially difficult to handle middle-of-the-night awakenings.

-During the initial newborn phase, you’ll get used to the pattern of round-the-clock care and hopefully have worked out a system with your wife to care for the twins during the night.
+During the initial newborn phase, you’ll get used to the pattern of round-the-clock care.
+Plus you will have hopefully worked out a system with your wife to care for the twins during the night.

 Remember those lessons and put them to use when your twins are sick later.

-When your twins are sick, before you go to bed at night, have a huddle with your wife and make a plan of what will happen during the overnight hours.
+When your twins are sick and before you go to bed at night, have a huddle with your wife and make a plan of what will happen during the overnight hours.

 Who is on duty?

-Perhaps you will split the shift with your wife.
+Split the night shift with your wife.
 “Honey, if the girls wake up between now and 2 a.m., I’ll take care of them.
 You go from 2 a.m. until the morning.”

 This sets expectations with your wife and puts a little reminder in your subconscious that will alert you to get out of bed when you hear cries instead of just ignoring them.